yera111/asbolsyn2/memory-bank/architecture.md

    - System creates a new Meal record with collected information
    - System associates the meal with the vendor
    - System confirms successful creation to the vendor

+6. **Cancellation Support**
+   - Users can cancel meal creation at any stage using `/cancel` command
+   - Text-based cancellation is supported (users can type "отмена", "отменить", or "cancel")
+   - System clears the current state and returns user to main menu
+   - Cancellation is available during any step of the meal creation process

 ## Meal Management